Words related to well

 [Burns, from "To a Mouse, on Turning Her Up in Her Nest With the Plough, November, 1785"]

 From late Old English as "of greatest advantage, most suitable."
 Best-seller as short for "best-selling book" is from 1889, apparently originally in the publishing trade; best friend was in Chaucer (late 14c.).
-Best girl is first attested 1881, American English; best man is 1814, originally Scottish, replacing groomsman.
+Best girl is attested by 1881, American English; best man is 1814, originally Scottish, replacing groomsman.